KangVictor/SHS-connecct-mini-program/README.md

 - For `App ID` choose the Mini Program test account in the words beneath the input box
 - For `Name` anything, preferably SHSIDConnect

+#### Preview on phone
-#### To preview, simply click the preview button in the upper bar of the IDE
+Simply click the preview button in the upper bar of the IDE and the instructions should be sufficient

+#### Git integration
-### Git integration: yea don't worry about that now, just send code in groupchat
+Yea don't worry about that now, just send code in groupchat